When life changes, so can your health plan

-If you have health benefits through your employer, you get to change them during "open enrollment."
+If you have health benefits through your employer, you can change them during "open enrollment."
 It's typically in the fall.
-This is when you can choose a new health plan, pick new benefits or cancel your current plan.
+It's your chance to choose a new health plan, pick new benefits or cancel your current plan.

 The only other times you can change your health benefits is when you:

 - Get married